 The Verbal Reasoning portion involves no outside knowledge, but requires a significant amount of time practicing techniques in order to feel comfortable with it.
 There are 40 questions from seven passages, which must be answered in 60 minutes.
 The passages vary drastically in terms of content, requiring analysis of historical, persuasive, philosophical, and scientific writing.
 It is impossible to predict what type of passages will be presented.
 Certain selections are simple in nature, while others utilize elaborate vocabulary and complex sentence structures.
 They can thus be difficult to comprehend.
 A number of strategies exist for addressing these passages, but one key to understand is that no outside knowledge should ever be used to answer the questions.
 The MCAT requires the test-taker to analyze the text itself for all responses.

 The MCAT can only be completed at specific testing centers, must be registered for well in advance, and utilizes rather stringent security protocols that are explained in detail on the day of the assessment.
 It is a computerized test and breaks are permitted between portions of it.
 However, test-takers may not leave the testing center or use their cellphones during these breaks.
-While studying for the test you may want to consider an MCAT tutor, here are 3 ways an MCAT tutor can help you prepare.
+While studying for the test, you may want to consider an MCAT tutor.